Sliding Window Algorithm Code Template

 and a string T

-that contains all characters of T
+, and that substring contains all characters in T

 class Solution {